jeffreywallphd/LMForge/README.md

     OPENAI_API_KEY=yourKey
 - Be sure to change the values above to values for your system.

 5. Last, make sure your file location in your terminal is in the outer lmforge folder.
-Then, run the commands below one by one:
+Start your Python virtual environment with the first command below.
+Then, run the next three Python commands.
+- .\venv\Scripts\activate
 - python manage.py makemigrations
 - python manage.py migrate
 - python manage.py runserver

-6. Whenever you want to start the applicatoin again, start your Python virtual environment and simply run:
+6. Whenever you want to start the applicatoin again, start your Python virtual environment and run the Python command below.
+- .\venv\Scripts\activate
 - python manage.py runserver